BigBrassBand/remittanceparse/README.md

 Any unmatched rows are printed:

 1. Sales listed in the JSON file that are not matched in the PDF.
-Manually check to see if this are sales for which you were not paid.
+Manually check to see if these are sales for which you were not paid.

 2. Sales listed in the PDF file that are not matched in the JSON file.
 Manually check to see if these are sales you have not really made and should not have